smart-data-lake/smart-data-lake/blog/2022-04-07-SDL_databricks/2022-04-07-Databricks.md

 hide_table_of_contents: false
 ---

-Many analytics applications are ported to the cloud, Data Lakes and Datahouses in the cloud becoming more and more popular.
+Many analytics applications are ported to the cloud, Data Lakes and Lakehouses in the cloud becoming more and more popular.
 The [Databricks](https://databricks.com) platform provides an easy accessible and easy configurable.
-SmartDataLake Builder on the other hand provides an open source, portable framework to load and transform the data.
+SmartDataLake Builder on the other hand provides an open source, portable automation tool to load and transform the data.

 In this article the deployment of SmartDataLakeBuilder (SDLB) on [Databricks](https://databricks.com) is described.